How to Negotiate Your Medical Bills Down to Manageable Size

-- Remember, insurance companies negotiate with health care providers all the time.
-You can too, and no one will think you're stingy for doing it.
+Remember, insurance companies negotiate with health care providers all the time.
+You can, too.
+No one will think you're stingy for doing so.

-- When you get a bill that you can't afford to pay, call the billing department to let them know right away.
-It's hard to negotiate a bill once it becomes delinquent.
+Call the billing department right away when you get a bill that you can't afford to pay.
+It's harder to negotiate a bill after it becomes delinquent.

-- Stay polite and maintain your composure.
-No one wants to help someone who is rude.
+Stay polite and maintain your composure.
+No one wants to help someone who's rude.